 In this investigation, the land values were assigned using linear interpolation, which is not optimal when the tide gauges are unevenly distributed along the coastline or if the distance between them is large (see the heterogeneous distribution of the tide gauges on Figure 2).
 An improved future approach could be to consider the correlation pattern potentially from ocean model MDTs when interpolating the land values.
 The GOCE++ approach to derive a coastal MDT based on altimetry and tide gauge data was implemented as an R package “coastMDT” which is freely available for further research.
 The package can be used with the provided test data used here or with data provided by the user.

-With a “typical” misfit, presumed to be mainly due to small scale geoid errors, of 9 cm, a single tide gauge places only weak constraints on the coastal dynamic topography, especially when the non-Gaussian nature of the errors means that much larger misfits are possible.
+The typical misfit between tide gauge and satellite or oceanographic MDT was found to be around 9 cm.
+This misfit was found to be mainly due to small scale geoid errors.
+Similarly, a single tide gauge places only weak constraints on the coastal dynamic topography, especially when the non-Gaussian nature of the errors means that much larger misfits are possible.
 Optimal use of the tide gauges thus relies on exploiting the coherence of the MDT along the coast, together with a good quantification of errors in the tide gauge values.
 Preliminary analyses have shown that sea level variations at tide gauges bear very different relationships to nearby open ocean values from satellite altimetry, depending on the site considered.

 Where variability at gauges agrees with open ocean altimetry, it seems safe to assume that the tide gauge mean should also reflect the ocean mean dynamic topography.
 Where it does not, there are three possibilities: the data quality may be poor, the local geoid error may be large, or local coastal processes may be important.
 Possible processes are wave setup and low salinity intrusions due to freshwater input from rivers, both of which have been suggested to contribute tens of centimeters in places.
 In fact, some gauges are far enough up rivers that they may reflect river flow more directly.
 Altimetry closer to the coast would help to distinguish between these possibilities.